stevenjweir/ellipsis/README.md

-EllipsisUI for Kodi IS NOT IN ACTIVE DEVELOPMENT
+EllipsisUI for Kodi
 =====================================

 About EllipsisUI
 ==============

-EllipsisUI will be a Graphical User Interface for Kodi, a media playback application available on multiple platforms.
+EllipsisUI is a Graphical User Interface for Kodi, a media playback application available on multiple platforms.

-The aim with EllipsisUI is to make the navigation and use of Kodi as user friendly as possible, so easy to use infact that a young child can use it just as easily as her grandmother can.
+The aim with EllipsisUI is to resurrect the Ellipsis project from Team Blackbolt.
+The original goal for Ellipsis was to make the navigation and use of Kodi as user friendly as possible, so easy to use infact that a young child can use it just as easily as her grandmother can.

 ------------------------------------------------------------------------
 How to install and use EllipsisUI using Kodi: